bwolfson0/api-troubleshooting-lab/browser-investigations/304-not-modified.md

 ## Observed Behavior

-The browser sends a **GET** request and receives the following response:
+The browser sends a **GET** request and receives:

 ```
 Status Code: 304 Not Modified
 ```

-No response body is returned because the browser already has a cached copy of the resource.
+Unlike a **200 OK** response, the server does not transmit the HTML response body again.
+Instead, the browser reuses the cached copy that it already stored locally.

 ---

 ## Expected Behavior

-If the resource has changed, the server should return:
+If the requested resource has changed, the server should return:

 ```
 200 OK
 ```

-and provide an updated response body.
+along with an updated response body.

 If the resource has not changed, the server may return: